narskidan/roon/README.md

 # roon

-An Urbit application that tells your fortune using stylized runes from the Hoon programming language
+An Urbit application that tells your fortune using stylized runes from the Hoon programming language.

+`|install ~nocdev-nolsub-motluc-nammex %roon`

 ## How it works